babylonchain/btc-staker/README.md

 where `$TXID` is the transaction id that you received from the faucet.

-Once the tx is confirmed you should be able to see it using `getbalance` command
+Once the tx is confirmed you can check the funds using `getbalance` command

 ```bash
 ~/bitcoin-26.0/bin/bitcoin-cli -signet \